theredguild/devcontainer/README.md

 to run `sudo`, or escalate privileges.
 Aditionnaly, we have removed some heavy tooling for it to be more lightweight.
 Feel free to disable as many extensions as you like.

-*I also call this version: tincho's cut.* matta.
+*I also call this version: tincho's cut.
+Don't forget to read this [article].(https://blog.theredguild.org/where-do-you-run-your-code-part-ii-2/)*

 ## Requirements